 - Burns – Most insurers do not deny benefits after oilfield workers suffer from widespread burns after explosions.
 However, they may deny coverage if the employee dies from burn-related infections, lung damage, or other complications in the months following the accident.
 Families might still recover death benefits in such cases despite insurance denials.

-While our attorneys at the Wyatt Law Firm do not handle workers’ compensation cases, we believe it is important for families to understand their rights and what the workers’ compensation system can and cannot do for them following a tragic loss.
+While our attorneys at the Wyatt Law Firm do not handle workers’ compensation cases, we believe families should understand their rights and what the workers’ compensation system can and cannot do for them following a tragic loss.

 Fatal oil and gas accidents frequently kill skilled workers in the prime of their careers, including those working grueling hours to provide for their families.
 Nearly all deadly drill site accidents qualify families to demand lost wage, funeral, and medical compensation from their loved one’s workers’ compensation insurer.
 Though Texas does not require employers to maintain this coverage, nearly all oil and gas companies provide insurance.
 Employers without insurance expose themselves to direct liability for workplace deaths.